How to Install Vinyl Corner Bead: A Comprehensive Guide

 What should I do if the corner bead doesn’t adhere properly?

-No—ensure the surface is clean and dry, and consider using a stronger adhesive or mechanical fasteners for better grip.
+Make sure the surface is clean and dry, and think about using a stronger adhesive or mechanical fasteners to improve the grip.

 How can I repair damaged vinyl corner beads after installation?

-Yes, if you carefully cut out the damaged section and replace it with a new piece, ensuring proper alignment and adhesion.
+Carefully cut out the damaged section and replace it with a new piece, making sure to align and adhere it properly.

 What finishing techniques can I use after installing vinyl corner beads?